 In order to prevent these fruits and vegetables from being labeled with Proposition 65 warning signs, California's Proposition 65 enforcement agency exempted them from this proposition.

 The challenge for all of us at MAPI is to offer products made of whole herbs with lead levels under 0.5 micrograms per day, when all agricultural products contain trace amounts of naturally-occurring levels of lead because they are exposed to lead particulates in the air and in water.2

 Then how do I know that a MAPI product with the Proposition Warning sticker is safe or not?

 For one thing, all of the MAPI products test below the Proposition 65 levels except in the case of lead.
-Even in the case of lead, MAPI's products test well below the World Health Organization's provisional tolerable weekly intake level (PTWI) of 25 micrograms of lead per kilogram of body weight, which would be a daily tolerance level of 250 micrograms per day for an adult weighing 70 kg or 154 lbs.4 They also test below the guidelines of all other regulating agencies, such as the American National Standards Institute (ANSI), which specifies that dietary supplements should not contain more than 20 micrograms per day of lead.5 The only standards they cannot meet at present is the Proposition 65 guidelines, and as pointed out, even the whole, organic herbs cannot meet those standards because the herbs themselves are exposed to trace amounts of lead particulates from the air and water as they are growing.
+Even in the case of lead, MAPI's products test well below the guidance of the American Herbal Products Association (AHPA), that says dietary supplements should not contain more than 6 micrograms per day of lead.
+They also test below the guidelines of all other regulating agencies, such as the American National Standards Institute (ANSI), which specifies that dietary supplements should not contain more than 10 micrograms per day of lead.3 The only standards they cannot meet at present is the Proposition 65 guidelines, and as pointed out, even the whole, organic herbs cannot meet those standards because the herbs themselves are exposed to trace amounts of lead particulates from the air and water as they are growing.